 Have you ever experienced favor from the Lord?
 No, not in a way in which you subscribe to false humility by secretly acknowledging that a certain result was by your own merit.
 I mean that moment when you knew, without a doubt, that you didn’t deserve that grade, that observation, that evaluation report, that bonus, or that grace from a coworker, friend, or boss.
 Of course this is a conundrum of a question, because when do we ever really “deserve” anything except death?
 But you know what I mean...right?

-But if I were to really look to the root as to why I think these thoughts, it's due to these 2 points:
+But if I were to really look to the root as to why I think these thoughts, it's due to these two points:

 If I can be honest, I want to secretly bask in my own glory when things go well.
 I want to pride myself in my own capabilities when things go exactly according to plan.
 Subsequently, I end up judging others by secretly thinking..,“well things didn’t go well for them because they didn’t do “xyz.”
 What pride.
 Yes, what pride :(.

 Secondly, I succumb to these thoughts because (don’t judge me), I think that my own capabilities are more reliable than relying on or even seeking the favor of the Lord.
 Instead of running to the Lord and asking Him to grace me in my shortcomings, I seek ways for me to actively fix my shortcomings.
 The former requires faith.
 The latter allows pride to fester when things go well; but it also allows for feelings of inferiority to seep in when things don’t go well.
 My pursuit of the Lord's favor and my responsibility to improve upon my shortcomings shouldn't be mutually exclusive.
 Instead, both should be beautifully coupled together.
 Unfortunately, I tend to lean more towards the "fixing."